trinsic-id/v2-sdk/docs/learn/concepts/credential-templates.md

     1. Assign optional or required value to each attribute
     2. Provide a description of the attribute

-Trinsic then translates that input into a JSON schema and JSON-LD context, generates a unique identifier for the template, creates a resource with the details needed to maintain public resolution of these artifacts, and hosts it on your behalf.
+Trinsic then translates that input into a JSON schema and JSON-LD context, generates a unique identifier for the credential template, creates a resource with the details needed to maintain public resolution of these artifacts, and hosts it on your behalf.

-For example, you may create a template with the following:
+For example, you may create a credential template with the following:

 ```
 {